-From the architect.
+Text description provided by the architects.
 In accordance to the guidelines given by the Israeli ministry of education (who is financing a substantial part of the building cost of educational facilities in the country) the site was provided by the municipality for this project.
 It was enough space to contain a primary school, a gymnasium, two basketball courts and exterior areas for the entertainment of the 700 children attending this compound.

 The site position plan resembles a "Tetris" game structure.
 Each part of the whole creates the negative space of the other, making the site organization - simple, straight forward, and coherent.

 The entrance to the compound is from the south east corner, through a public square.
 As one passes the guard booth and enters the compound, the school building is revealed in all of its glory and function as a barrier enclosing the front playground for the youngest students.

 The 2 story building, a rectangular elongated shape was designed with two distinguished wings: The Entrance hall and Administration wing, and the classrooms with its appendix wing.

 The building designs leading idea was to create a simple homorganic envelope.
 A simple building but not simplistic, an elongated box, dignified and at the same time humoristic and loose.